kashi618/Atlas-of-Thoughts/PARA/1) Project, Short-term Goals/Poopy Turd.md

 ### ▪️ Genre
 - Singleplayer
 - Puzzle
+- Cats
 - Casual
+- Ragebait

 ### ▪️ Target Audience
 **Who this game is for:**
-	Due to the simple and easy to learn concept, this game is targeted for casual players who love solving puzzles.
+	On the surface this is an easy to learn intuitive game.
+However, it might catch you off guard due to its difficulty.

 ---
 # **Concept** 💡
 ##### ▪️ Gameplay Overview
 **What are the objectives:**
-	The player controls a set of 5 different tetronimos falling from the top of the screen.
-Each tetronimo can also be rotated.
-The player has to place the tetronimos in such a way that it forms a complete line horizontally on the grid.
-By completing lines, it gets removed and the player scores a point.
-When the grid fills up, and no more tetronimos can be placed, the game will end.
+	The player will control a fan propelling flying turd upwards.
+The player will have to turn on and off a fan whilst cats fly towards the turd.
+The objective is to stay alive as long as possible, and prevent the turd from hitting the cats.

 ##### ▪️ Theme Interpretation
    \*ONLY FOR GAME JAMS/THEME RELATED GAMES